Last Updated: September 4, 2023 by Flora Gibbins

 Serpae Tetras are tropical fish and require a water temperature between 72 and 80 degrees Fahrenheit.
 Keeping the water temperature within this range can help prevent stress and disease.

 Serpae Tetras prefer a slightly acidic to neutral pH level between 6.0 and 7.0.
-It’s important to monitor the pH level regularly to ensure it stays within the appropriate range.
+Do check the pH level regularly to ensure it stays within the appropriate range.

 Serpae Tetras prefer slightly soft to medium-hard water with a hardness level between 5 and 15 dGH.
 This can help prevent stress and keep your fish healthy.